 Hurricane Lee’s wide field passed over more than a dozen Spotters as it moved north, a testament to the value of maintaining a dense fleet of marine sensing devices in tropical cyclone-prone open ocean areas to collect in situ data.
 Sofar and its collaborators in the National Oceanographic Partnership Program's Hurricane Coastal Impacts project use direct observations like these to validate and improve existing forecast models of hurricane impacts.

-The direct observations made by the 10 Spotters airdropped in Hurricane Idalia’s path are accessible on the U.S. Geological Survey (USGS)’s Flood Event Viewer via the Sofar API.
+The direct observations made by the 10 Spotters airdropped in Hurricane Idalia’s path were made accessible on the U.S. Geological Survey (USGS)’s Flood Event Viewer via the Sofar API.
 The public-facing map is an essential, real-time source of extreme event information for coastal communities.

 Early on the morning of Wednesday, August 30th, a fleet of 10 airdropped Spotters in the Gulf of Mexico made direct observations of extreme conditions near Hurricane Idalia’s eye wall.
 The Spotters — which were deployed on Monday, August 28th, ahead of the storm by U.S. Naval Research Laboratory Scientific Development Squadron VXS-1 — passed through the Category 3 hurricane shortly before it made landfall in northwest Florida’s Big Bend region.